Wagner Group–Russian Ministry of Defence conflict: Complaints over ammunitions shortages

 In February 2023, the competition between the MoD and Wagner began to intensify against the background of the Russian winter offensive, with the only success Russian forces managed to achieve being in the direction of Bakhmut, which was accomplished by Wagner forces at the cost of heavy losses.
 In February 2023, Prigozhin began to complain about the "shell hunger" of Wagner during the heavy fighting for Bakhmut.
 On 16 February, Wagner fighters published a video, where, in an emphatically polite manner, they addressed the MoD with a request to give them ammunition.
 Then Prigozhin confirmed that it was his soldiers and reported that the appeal had some effect.
 Soon a video surfaced on the Internet where soldiers with a Wagner insignia fired machine guns at the portraits of General Gerasimov and the Chief of Staff of the Ground Forces General Alexander Lapin with the words "Fucking awesome machine gun, fucking generals".
 Prigozhin called this video a "Ukrainian fake".
 On 20 February, Prigozhin published a new appeal in which he stated that although there is ammunition in military depots, the MoD deliberately does not issue it to Wagner.
 On 21 February, the ministry said that despite the "exaggerated statements appearing on certain information resources" about a shortage of ammunition, all requests for ammunition are fulfilled for the assault troops in the shortest possible time".
 On 22 February, Prigozhin published another audio message where he accused Shoigu and Gerasimov personally of not providing ammunition to Wagner detachments.
 He said, "the Wagner PMC kind of does not exist.
 We used to be given ammunition formally for some military units, which like to take Bakhmut instead of us".
 According to Prigozhin, "the Wagner PMC is walking around like a beggar, from the world by a thread, asking unit commanders to help in some way".
 Prigozhin then published a photo with the bodies of dead Wagner fighters, saying that because of the lack of ammunition, his squads are suffering heavy losses.
 He said, "we're just going to die twice as much until everyone runs out.
 And when all the Wagnerites run out, then most likely Shoigu and Gerasimov will have to take the machine guns.
 Prigozhin's media companies launched the #DayShellsToWagners media campaign which was active all spring 2023.
+On 23 April 2023, the General Staff of Ukraine and the Luhansk Regional Military Administration reported that there had been a firefight between soldiers of the Russian army and members of Wagner in the occupied village of Stanytsia Luhanska in Luhansk Oblast.
+According to them there were deaths on both sides.